Form 2 Seller Disclosure QLD 2025: Complete Checklist for Property Sales

 Pro tip: By using SearchX, each of these documents is auto-collected and flagged if something is missing.

-Form 2 must be delivered with certain prescribed certificates, including:
+Form 2 must be delivered with certain prescribed searches and certificates, including:

 If you do this manually, you’ll need to order each certificate separately and ensure they’re all current.

-With SearchX, this checklist is automated, with certificates packaged together and timestamped for proof of compliance.
+With SearchX, this checklist is automated, with searches and required documents packaged together and timestamped for proof of compliance.

 Finalising and Delivering Form 2

-Form 2 and all certificates must be given to the buyer before they sign the contract.
+Form 2 and all searches must be given to the buyer before they sign the contract.
 Deliver it late, and the buyer can cancel anytime before settlement.

 Whether signed electronically or physically, best practice is to have your solicitor or SearchX Legal, review the documents.